-The estimated density of fecal coliform bacteria, based on the direct test with A-1, is calculated in terms of most probable number (MPN).
+The estimated density of fecal coliform bacteria, based on the confirmation test using EC, is calculated in terms of most probable number (MPN).
 Due to the extreme variability in the solid content of biosolids, fecal coliform results from biosolid samples are reported as MPN/g total solids (dry weight basis).
-MPN/g total solids (dry weight) is calculated in three steps (Sections 14.1, 14.2, and 14.3):
+MPN / g total solids (dry weight) is calculated in three steps (Sections 14.1, 14.2, and 14.3):